gongchangseven/RepData_PeerAssessment1/PA1_template.md

 ```
 The mean of steps taken per day is  1.0766189 &times; 10<sup>4</sup>.
 The median of steps taken per day is 1.0766189 &times; 10<sup>4</sup>.
-There is no difference between them.
-The strategy is the impact of imputing missing data on the estimates of the total daily number of steps.
+Replacing NAs with the average steps for the interval raised both the number of mean and median steps.

 ## Are there differences in activity patterns between weekdays and weekends?
 1.Create a new factor variable in the dataset with two levels -- "weekday" and "weekend" indicating whether a given date is a weekday or weekend day